 Every day, an average of 92 people across the country receive lifesaving organ transplants, and countless others receive lifesaving tissue transplants.
 Many more receive the gift of sight through cornea donation.
-In 2017, 170 organ donors and 326 tissue donors were recovered in Legacy of Hope’s service area, bringing countless people together in hope; 495 lives were saved across this area.
+In 2021, 249 organ donors and 547 tissue donors were recovered in Legacy of Hope’s service area, bringing countless people together in hope; 647 organ were transplanted.

 The generosity of an individual donor can save up to eight lives through organ donation and countless others through tissue donation.
 Skin is used to treat burn patients and individuals with cancer; bone can be used to treat orthopedic injuries and cancer patients.